Thursday, 25 February 2021

 On weekdays listeners could wake up to the sound of Morningtide, which, along with Countywide were the station's best known programmes of that era.
 Morningtide was the main breakfast show through until 1992 when it became Humberside Today but the early morning show at 5 am retained the Morningtide title until the end of that decade.
 Most of the presenters took a turn on the show but Fiona Cowan was the best known and most regular "hostess".
 Fiona had previously worked as a Studio Manager for the BBC World Service before moving up to Hull.
 As well as the usual mix of news, weather and music the show offered both a Radio Doctor and a Radio Dentist and morning exercises in Swing Hi, Swing Lo with Maggie and Jo.
 Maggie represented the local Women's League of Health and Beauty but, as Fiona Cowan says in one of the audio clips below, she has no recollection who Jo was.
 Fiona left in 1976 to emigrate to the States where her husband Alan took up a university teaching post.

-Co-presenting Melody on Sunday was David Gredington who was also the Programme Organiser.
-He'd joined the station from Radio Stoke-on-Trent and retired from Humberside in 1976 following a stroke.
 Also coming from Stoke was the station manager John Cordeaux (pictured above).
-John had joined the BBC in 1945 and by the mid-50s was working as the Overseas Instructor in the Staff Training Department.
-He was Programme Organiser at Radio Stoke-on-Trent before moving to Humberside.
-He retired in 1977 and a couple of years later he and his wife Shirley moved to Suffolk where he occasionally broadcast on Radio Orwell.
+Lincolnshire-born John had joined the BBC in 1945 where he was a studio manager and then announcer for the European Service and the General Overseas Service and by the mid-50s was working as the Overseas Instructor in the Staff Training Department.
+As part of the team providing technical assistance he was for two years Head of Programmes at Radio Sarawak in Borneo.
+Back at the BBC he was a current affairs producer for the Home Service.
+He left the Corporation in 1964 to join Thomson Television (International).
+In July 1967 John was appointed Programme Organiser and later acting station manager at Radio Stoke-on-Trent before moving to Humberside in May 1970.
+He retired in 1977 and a couple of years later he and his wife Shirley moved to Suffolk where he would broadcast his religious programme Sing a Song on Sunday on Saxon Radio.
+John died in December 1988.

 John's successor as station manager was David Challis who'd already had local radio experience at Radio Leicester when is started in 1967 and as Programme Organiser at Radio Solent.
 David Greddington's successor as Programme Organiser was John Jefferson who'd began his career on the Bridlington Free Press and after other press jobs joined Radio Durham and then Radio Cleveland and Radio Carlisle.
 After leaving Humberside he was station manager at York and Leeds.